santosh-ksharma/datawarehouse/README.md

   9. For production, gcp provides image scan (https://cloud.google.com/container-analysis/docs/container-scanning-overview).
 We can embed this as well in github action.
   10. Structured logging needs to be implemented (json format) so that searching can be done by fields.
   11. Stackrdiver monitoring or Graphana for monitoring stackdriver metrics.
   12. Database product and inventory table having created date, last updated date.
+More metadata info fields can be added as per need.

 ## Tests
     2 integration test case and 1 unit test has been covered.
+This is to establish a template on how further unit test case and integration test case will be developed.
-As part of enhancement
+    As part of enhancement more unit test case and integration test case needs to be implemented.